openstack/service-types-authority/README.rst

 - Be meaningful
 - Not use terms which are incredibly overloaded in OpenStack space (i.e. policy)
+- A thing, not an action (i.e. load-balancer, not load-balancing)

 Non Official Types in Service Catalog
 =====================================